bitnami/charts/bitnami/kafka/README.md

 ### To 15.0.0

-This major release renames several values in this chart and adds missing features, in order to be inline with the rest of assets in the Bitnami charts repository.
+This major release bumps Kafka major version to `3.x` series.
+It also renames several values in this chart and adds missing features, in order to be inline with the rest of assets in the Bitnami charts repository.
 Some affected values are:

 - `service.port`, `service.internalPort` and `service.externalPort` have been regrouped under the `service.ports` map.
 - `metrics.kafka.service.port` has been regrouped under the `metrics.kafka.service.ports` map.